The Alberta Drug Model is a Christian institution: Part 1

 It’s important to note that I am not against any voluntary coping strategy, even if it lacks evidence: people should be allowed any approach they feel will do something positive, whether it’s a crystal necklace or crystal meth (the latter of which, in oral form, is both available and evidence-based for treating ADHD).

 What should be publicly funded is a different story entirely.
 Public dollars should be limited to evidence-based treatments and pilot testing.
-In the press release explaining our protest of the Alberta Recovery Conference in February, we pulled definitions of recovery and treatment from the Master’s thesis of Kat Hedges, AAWEAR’s Strategic Communications Coordinator:
+In the press release explaining our protest of the Alberta Recovery Conference in February, definitions of recovery and treatment were contributed by the strategic communications co-ordinator of the Alberta Alliance Who Educate and Advocate Responsibly, or AAWEAR, a group created “by and for people who use drugs in Alberta.”

-“Recovery” is a non-linear, socially constructed practice, and success is contingent on an individual’s goals related to drug use.
-“Treatment” is an evidence-based medical practice that insists on verifiable, objective medical outcomes, evaluation, accountability and voluntary consent.
+“‘Recovery’ is a non-linear, socially constructed practice, and success is contingent on an individual’s goals related to drug use.
+‘Treatment’ is an evidence-based medical practice that insists on verifiable, objective medical outcomes, evaluation, accountability and voluntary consent,” the co-ordinator wrote.

 Unfortunately, 12-Step abstinence-based approaches do not make the grade for treatment, particularly as the extremely high rate of drug use resumption following current treatment modalities spells death for countless people.
 And we still don’t have the foggiest evaluation data for Alberta’s ‘recovery-oriented’ system of care, as detailed in our June 2022 open letter, so it’s impossible to say what is even working.